JoshuaM1995/wetbattravel/README.md

 In the **/api/** directory, you can run the following command to create the database schema:

 ### `npm run typeorm migration:run`
 If you want to revert the migrations, you can run:

 ### `npm run typeorm migration:revert`

+## Populating Database With Test Data
+You can seed the database with fake data for testing purposes using the following command:

+### `npm run seed:run`